Course Results

 Prerequisite(s): BUS major or ECO major and BUS 330

-The course focuses on issues in finance and investing, computational techniques related to corporate finance and investment decisions will be the core of the course.
-Using excel this class will explore the financial mathematics of: foreign currency transactions, corporate valuation, capital budgeting, inventory valuation, profit margins, financial modeling, leveraged buyouts, and financial forecasting.
+This course focuses on issues in finance and investing, with an emphasis on computational techniques related to corporate finance and investment decisions.
+Using Excel, AI-driven analytical tools such as Copilot for Excel, and ChatGPT, students will explore financial mathematics in areas such as foreign currency transactions, corporate valuation, capital budgeting, inventory valuation, profit margins, financial modeling, leveraged buyouts, and financial forecasting.
+The course will also introduce AI applications in financial analysis, including predictive modeling, automation of financial tasks, and data-driven decision-making.

 Session Class # Section Instructor Mode Days Time Campus Status Notes